ParsMaioris/BarterPoint/README.md

 ## Purpose and Context

 BarterPoint is actively under development and primarily serves as a portfolio piece.
-The main goal is to showcase skills in full-stack development for job interviews, as employers often request GitHub repositories.
+The project is primarily used by the author as a tool to introduce some of his colleagues and friends to the .NET, React Native, and SQL ecosystem.
+The focus is to highlight how these technologies interact.
 There are no immediate plans to take this project beyond its current state.
-The ongoing updates are focused on refining and demonstrating capabilities rather than learning new technologies.

 ## Contributing